MadBomber/a2a/docs/architecture/index.md

 ## Introduction

-The A2A Ruby gem implements the Agent2Agent (A2A) protocol, an open protocol created by Google that enables communication and interoperability between agentic applications.
+The A2A Ruby gem implements the Agent to Agent (A2A) protocol, an open protocol created by Google that enables communication and interoperability between agentic applications.
 The gem follows a clean, layered architecture that separates concerns and makes the codebase maintainable, testable, and extensible.

 The architecture is designed around these core principles:
 - **Protocol Compliance**: Strictly adheres to the A2A JSON schema specification and JSON-RPC 2.0